frictionlessdata/frictionless-py/docs/guides/transform-guide.md

  {'name': 'spain', 'variable': 'population', 'value': 47}]
 ```

-Let's break the transforming steps we applied down:
+Let's break down the transforming steps we applied:
 1. `steps.table_normalize` - cast data types and shape the table according to the schema, inferred or provided
-2. `steps.table_melt` - melt the table as it's done in R-Language or in other scientific libraries like `pandas`
+2. `steps.table_melt` - melt the table as it is done in R-Language or in other scientific libraries like `pandas`

 There are dozens of other available steps that will be covered below.

 ## Transforming Package

 Transforming a package is not much more difficult than a resource.
-Basically, a package is a set of resources so we will be transforming resources exactly the same way as we did above + we will be managing the resources list itself, adding or removing them:
+Basically, a package is a set of resources so we will be transforming resources exactly the same way as we did above and we will be managing the resources list itself, adding or removing them:

-> This example is about to be fixed in https://github.com/frictionlessdata/frictionless-py/issues/715
+> NOTE: This example is about to be fixed in https://github.com/frictionlessdata/frictionless-py/issues/715

 ```python title="Python"
 from pprint import pprint